 The Nextcloud Activity app gives users a clear view on what is happening with their files.

 It provides users with an overview of recent changes like:

 The Activity app allows users to enable or disable showing any of the events in their stream and to receive mail notifications only for the type of events they require.

 Users can see what happened in the browser, choose to receive email notifications or follow changes through an RSS feed.

 Nextcloud scales to millions of users and at that scale it is important to keep an eye on the health of a system.
 The Server Information app provides a way for admins to monitor the state and performance of a Nextcloud server installation.
 Besides the graphical UI, an API endpoint provided makes it possible for system administrators to import this data in their monitoring app so they can keep an eye on Nextcloud operations from the same place they monitor the rest of their infrastructure.

 Monitoring and systems intelligence tools openNMS and Splunk already have support for monitoring Nextcloud systems and the openNMS configuration module can be easily modified for other tools like Nagios.

 Admins can also opt for logging to the systemd log, allowing them to manage all logs of the system in one place.
 When enabled, the audit log is in a separate file.

 Nextcloud logs data in the nextcloud.log file provided in the root of its data directory.
-You can optionally record a full audit trail there, provided the ‘info’ log level is set.
+You can optionally record a full audit trail in a separate audit log file.
 This can be used by Data Loss Prevention and Mobile Device Management tools as user agent information is available alongside extensive user, IP and date/time logs.

 Audit logs provided include user session information, file handling, user management, sharing and other actions.